Self-duality and associated parallel or cocalibrated ${\mathrm{G}}_2$ structures: structures on the frame bundle

-\end{teo} \begin{proof} The result is obtained from $\tau_3=*_\phi\dx\phi-\tau_0\phi$.
-The final statement is deduced next. \end{proof} It is quite laborious to check that $\tau_3\phi=\tau_3\psi=0$.
-One is confronted with the appearence of a 6-form $f\eta^t\hat{\rho}f^t$, which vanishes.
-Indeed, in the middle there is a symmetric matrix $\eta\hat{\rho}^t$, essentially the map $A$ from (\ref{curvaturematrix}), which we may hence diagonalize.
+\end{teo} We remark it is quite demanding to check that $\phi\tau_3=0$ and $\psi\tau_3=0$, as the theory predicts.
+For the first, one is confronted with the appearance of a 6-form $f\eta^t(*_{_M}\hat{\rho})f^t$, which vanishes.
+Indeed, between the two $f$ we find a symmetric matrix $\eta^t\hat{\rho}$, essentially the map $A$ or $C$ from (\ref{curvaturematrix}), which one may hence diagonalise.
+Also checking that $\psi\tau_3=0$ asks for the deduction of an auxiliary result, in which Lemma \ref{LemmaSingerThorpe} and its proof are recalled: